edsponsler/lit-comp/README.md

 ```
 ### Step 5.2: Building the User Interface

-1. Create templates/index.html: Populate templates/index.html with HTML, CSS, and JavaScript to create a form for user queries and a display area for the report.
+1. Create [templates/index.html](./templates/index.html): Populate templates/index.html with HTML, CSS, and JavaScript to create a form for user queries and a display area for the report.
    * **Special Note on JavaScript**: The JavaScript in this file handles form submission, sends an asynchronous request to the /process backend endpoint, and displays the report or errors.

 ### Step 5.3: Backend Logic for CIE Integration (Flask app.py)

-1. Create app.py: Populate app.py with the Flask application code.
-This script initializes Flask, serves index.html at the root route, and defines an async def process_query() route at /process to interact with the CoordinatorAgent and return the report as JSON, including error handling.
+1. Create [app.py](./app.py): Populate app.py with the provided Flask application code.
+This script initializes Flask, serves index.html at the root route, and defines an async def process_query() route at /process to interact with the Coordinator Agent and return the report as JSON, including error handling.
    * **Special Note on async def routes**: The async def route enables asynchronous operations with the ADK's Runner.run_async method.

 ### Step 5.4: Preparing for Deployment (Docker)